taichimaeda/spectec/spectec/test-lean4/TEST.md

   Valtype : Type
 but is expected to have type
   List Valtype : Type
+SpecTec.lean: error: failed to synthesize instance HAppend (List Instr) Instr ?m.77841
 SpecTec.lean: error: application type mismatch
-  Prod.mk t_2
+  (C, instr)
 argument
-  t_2
-has type
-  Valtype : Type
-but is expected to have type
-  List Valtype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk instr
-argument
   instr
 has type
-  Instr : Type
-but is expected to have type
   List Instr : Type
-SpecTec.lean: error: application type mismatch ([t'_1], t'_2)
-argument
-  t'_2
-has type
-  Valtype : Type
 but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk t_1
-argument
-  t_1
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk t_2
-argument
-  t_2
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: failed to synthesize instance HAppend (List Instr) Instr ?m.83395
-SpecTec.lean: error: application type mismatch
-  Prod.mk t_1
-argument
-  t_1
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk instr
-argument
-  instr
-has type
   Instr : Type
-but is expected to have type
-  List Instr : Type
-SpecTec.lean: error: application type mismatch
-  ([], t)
-argument
-  t
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk instr
-argument
-  instr
-has type
-  Instr : Type
-but is expected to have type
-  Expr : Type
-SpecTec.lean: error: application type mismatch
-  (C, instr)
-argument
-  instr
-has type
-  Instr : Type
-but is expected to have type
-  Expr : Type
 SpecTec.lean: error: type mismatch
-  (t_1, t_2)
+  ((), t)
 has type
-  Valtype × Valtype : Type
+  Unit × Valtype : Type
 but is expected to have type
-  Functype : Type
+  Globaltype : Type
 SpecTec.lean: error: application type mismatch
-  (expr, t_2)
-argument
-  t_2
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
-  Prod.mk t
-argument
-  t
-has type
-  Valtype : Type
-but is expected to have type
-  List Valtype : Type
-SpecTec.lean: error: failed to synthesize instance HAppend Valtype Valtype ?m.101807
-SpecTec.lean: error: application type mismatch List.cons t_2
-argument
-  t_2
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch some t_2 argument t_2
-has type
-  Valtype : Type
-but is expected to have type
-  Resulttype : Type
-SpecTec.lean: error: application type mismatch
   Prod.mk expr
 argument
   expr
 has type
+  List Expr : Type
+but is expected to have type
   Expr : Type
-but is expected to have type
-  List Expr : Type
 SpecTec.lean: error: application type mismatch
-  Prod.mk b
+  Prod.mk elemmode
 argument
-  b
+  elemmode
 has type
-  Byte : Type
+  Option Elemmode : Type
 but is expected to have type
-  List (List Byte) : Type
-SpecTec.lean: error: type mismatch ft has type
-  Functype : Type
-but is expected to have type
-  List Functype : Type
+  Elemmode : Type
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Mem.length' mem has type
-  Mem
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Memtype.length' mem has type
-  Memtype
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Limits.length' mem has type
-  Limits
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Prod.length' mem has type
-  U32 × U32
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Start.length' start has type
-  Start
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Funcidx.length' start has type
-  Funcidx
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Idx.length' start has type
-  Idx
-SpecTec.lean: error: invalid field 'length', the environment does not contain 'Nat.length' start has type
-  Nat
 SpecTec.lean: error: application type mismatch
-  Prod.mk import
+  (C, datamode)
 argument
-  import
+  datamode
 has type
-  Import : Type
+  Option Datamode : Type
 but is expected to have type
-  List Import : Type
+  Datamode : Type
 SpecTec.lean: error: application type mismatch
   Prod.mk func
 argument
   func
 has type
+  List Func : Type
+but is expected to have type
   Func : Type
-but is expected to have type
-  List Func : Type
 SpecTec.lean: error: application type mismatch
   Prod.mk global
 argument
   global
 has type
+  List Global : Type
+but is expected to have type
   Global : Type
-but is expected to have type
-  List Global : Type
 SpecTec.lean: error: application type mismatch
   Prod.mk table
 argument
   table
 has type
+  List Table : Type
+but is expected to have type
   Table : Type
-but is expected to have type
-  List Table : Type
 SpecTec.lean: error: application type mismatch
   Prod.mk mem
 argument
   mem
 has type
+  List Mem : Type
+but is expected to have type
   Mem : Type
-but is expected to have type
-  List Mem : Type
 SpecTec.lean: error: application type mismatch
   Prod.mk elem
 argument
   elem
 has type
+  List Elem : Type
+but is expected to have type
   Elem : Type
-but is expected to have type
-  List Elem : Type
 SpecTec.lean: error: application type mismatch
-  Prod.mk data
+  (C, data)
 argument
   data
 has type
+  List Data : Type
+but is expected to have type
   Data : Type
-but is expected to have type
-  List Data : Type
 SpecTec.lean: error: application type mismatch
-  Prod.mk start
+  (C, start)
 argument
   start
 has type
+  List Start : Type
+but is expected to have type
   Start : Type
+SpecTec.lean: error: type mismatch
+  ()
+has type
+  Unit : Type
 but is expected to have type
-  List Start : Type
+  List Datatype : Type
 SpecTec.lean: warning: unused variable `s` [linter.unusedVariables]
 SpecTec.lean: warning: unused variable `f` [linter.unusedVariables]
 SpecTec.lean: error: expected identifier